kentik/convis/README.md

 convis demonstrates use of the Linux extended BPF facility to attribute process and container information to network traffic.

+Come visit the [Discord](https://discord.gg/kentik) if you have any questions, need any assistance, or want to talk about the development of convis.

 Usage:

 ```